Thousands of California gig workers push for statewide union

 "Gas prices are very expensive right now, food is really expensive so it's really hard to buy groceries and pay rent," he told KPIX 5.

+The ride share company charges a 25% service fee on all fares, according to their website.
+It covers "the use of Uber software, collection and transfer of fares, credit card commission, and distribution of invoices to clients."

+Earlier this year the app added a $0.45 or $0.55 surcharge per trip amid skyrocketing gas prices.
+According to the company, 100% of that money goes directly to the driver.

-Masa flew up from Southern California for the cause, he lives and drives in Orange County full time for Lyft.
+Masa flew up from Southern California for the protest.
+He lives and drives in Orange County full time for Lyft.

-He and other gig workers are pushing to form a statewide gig workers union, after an Alameda County judge ruled Proposition 22 - passed in 2020 - unconstitutional.
+He and other gig workers are pushing to form a statewide gig workers union, after an Alameda County judge ruled Proposition 22 - passed by voters in 2020 - unconstitutional.

 It classified gig workers as independent contractors, exempting them from employee benefits.